absolutepraya/eshop/README.md

 ```

 By contrast, our project's adherence to SOLID principles has resulted in a codebase that is more maintainable, flexible, testable, and reusable.

+## Reflection Week 4

+### Test-Driven Development Reflection

+#### 1. Reflection on TDD Workflow Based on Percival's Self-Reflective Questions

+The Test-Driven Development workflow I implemented for the Order functionality has proven to be valuable in several ways:

+**Was the TDD process helpful for confident refactoring?**
+Yes, having a comprehensive test suite for the Order system made refactoring much safer.
+When I needed to modify the status update logic, the tests immediately flagged any behavioral changes.
+This safety net encouraged me to make improvements without fear of breaking existing functionality.

+**Did you actually write tests first, or write them retrospectively?**
+For most of the Order functionality, I did write tests first.
+This was particularly evident in the `OrderTest` class, where I defined the expected behavior before implementing the actual Order class.
+For example, I tested status validation before implementing it, which guided my implementation of the `contains()` method in `OrderStatus`.

+**Did your design benefit from TDD?**
+Absolutely.
+Writing tests first influenced several design decisions:

+- The validation logic for order statuses emerged naturally from test cases
+- The clear separation between repository and service layers was driven by the need for testable units
+- The constructor design with validation logic was a direct result of testing invalid inputs first

+**Are you proud of your tests?**
+The test suite achieves good coverage and tests essential functionality like order creation, status updates, and author-based filtering.
+However, there's room for improvement in testing edge cases and error conditions more thoroughly.

+**What would you improve next time?**
+To make my TDD workflow more effective in the future, I would:

+1. Write even more granular tests before implementation
+2. Focus more on testing boundary conditions and error handling
+3. Consider writing acceptance tests first to guide the overall development flow
+4. Be more disciplined about not writing implementation code until tests are failing
+5. Add more test cases for error conditions, especially around validation logic

+#### 2. F.I.R.S.T.
+Principle Assessment

+My tests for the Order functionality mostly followed the F.I.R.S.T. principle, but with some areas for improvement:

+**Fast:**
+✅ The tests run quickly without external dependencies.
+✅ Using Mockito for the service tests prevents slow repository operations.

+**Independent:**
+✅ Each test method is independent and doesn't rely on the state from other tests.
+✅ The `@BeforeEach` method properly resets the state before each test.
+⚠️ Some tests in `OrderRepositoryTest` might be affected by test order since the repository is reused.

+**Repeatable:**
+✅ Tests use fixed data and don't depend on external systems.
+✅ Consistent test data is created in the setup methods.
+✅ No reliance on timing, network, or database state.

+**Self-validating:**
+✅ All tests clearly assert their expectations.
+✅ Each test has specific assertions for the behavior being tested.
+⚠️ Some tests could benefit from more descriptive assertion messages.

+**Timely:**
+✅ Most tests were written before implementation, following TDD.
+⚠️ Some tests for edge cases may have been added after implementation.

+**Areas for improvement in future tests:**

+1. Ensure complete independence by creating fresh repositories for each test
+2. Add more descriptive assertion messages to clarify test failures
+3. Write more thorough edge case tests before implementation
+4. Consider property-based testing for input validation
+5. Add more integration tests between layers to complement unit tests
+6. Use test fixtures or factory methods to make test setup more readable

+Overall, my tests follow most of the F.I.R.S.T. principles well, but I can strengthen my testing practice by focusing on complete independence between tests and ensuring all tests are truly written before implementation.